 Most European “noble” hops such as Hallertauer and Tettnanger have a relatively low level of cohumulone, typically less than 25% of the total alpha acid content.
 Whereas Cascade hops (an English/Russian cross) may have in the neighborhood of 40% of total alpha acid represented by cohumulone.
 This subtle difference between the type of bitterness produced by humulone and cohumulone in “kettle hops” (hops used in the boil) may be a consideration when choosing hop varieties for a particular recipe.

 Lest you think that cohumulone is not a good thing to have in beer, cohumulone has been linked to the favorable retention of beer foam.
-Please see the references at the end of this article for sources of detailed hop chemistry that include information on alpha acids.

 In addition to alpha acids, beta acids contained in hops also contribute bitterness to beer.
 However, rather than isomerization, beta acids undergo oxidation during aging prior to use or in the boil to produce their bitterness.
 Ounce for ounce (or gram for gram) oxidized beta acids are not as bitter as isomerized alpha acid and so provide a lesser, yet significant, contribution to overall bitterness.

 Though beta acids take a back seat to alpha acids in their relative impact on beer bitterness, it is important to note that alpha acids are not the only contributor to bitterness when evaluating hops used in a brew.

 It is difficult to separate the elements of flavor and aroma as they are inextricably linked with how our brain processes the senses of taste and smell.
 However, as brewers we can control the impact that hops will have on our tongue and our nose by when and how we incorporate a particular hop into a recipe.